rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - */example:multi-keys-list\[first-key='foo', second-key=r'bar.\*'\]* - which identifies all entries in the 'multi-keys-list, where the first-key matches foo, and the second-key starts with bar.

-- */ietf-interfaces:interfaces/interface* - which identifies the *interface* list data node in the ietf-interfacess module for all interfaces.
+- */ietf-interfaces:interfaces/interface* - which identifies the *interface* list data node in the ietf-interfaces module for all interfaces.
 I.e., the interface list 'name' key is unrestricted.

-- */ietf-interfaces:interfaces/interface[]* - alternative format of the previous YPath.
+- */ietf-interfaces:interfaces/interface\[\]* - alternative form of the previous YPath.

 ## The "filters" Container